Welcome to another week of Dear Duolingo, an advice column just for language learners. Catch up on past installments here.

 Completely throw yourself into the language

 On the day that you devote to a particular language, make sure that you go all in: Practice only this language by doing several lessons on Duolingo, listen to your favorite songs in your target language, and at night, finish up with a show in that language.
 Turn on subtitles if that helps you and then gradually remove that crutch once you feel more comfortable or you’ve watched the show a couple of times already.
-And repetition is key for learning languages, especially if you are learning several languages at the same time, so make sure that you use the new words right away, recycle them in your speech and writing, and repeat as much as you can!
+And repetition is key for language acquisition, especially if you are learning several languages at the same time, so make sure that you use the new words right away: recycle them in your speech and writing, and hone your speaking skills by repeating as much as you can!

 Divide and conquer